Severn Railway Bridge: Construction

 For more than fifty years before the Severn Railway Bridge was opened, there had been discussion and various proposals for rail routes to cross the Severn downstream of Gloucester, either by a bridge or a tunnel, but most of these did not leave the drawing board.
 The exception was a tunnel near Newnham on Severn in 1810; this had been excavated partway under the river when water broke in, and the tunnellers were lucky to escape with their lives.
 The damage was irreparable and the project abandoned.
 In 1845, an ambitious project by Isambard Kingdom Brunel was to bridge the Severn near Awre for his projected South Wales Railway, bypassing Gloucester completely.
-This plan got as far as receiving the approval of Parliament but did not proceed.
+This plan got close to receiving the approval of Parliament but did not proceed.
 Other schemes were mooted and in 1871, six different schemes were under consideration.
 Finally the Severn Bridge Railway's scheme was approved by Parliament and received Royal Assent on 18 July 1872.

 The Severn Railway Bridge was built by the Severn Bridge Railway Company to transport coal from the Forest of Dean on the Severn and Wye Railway.
 At the time it was expected that the amount of coal freighted would increase year by year and the existence of a bridge would remove the necessity for the coal to be shipped via Gloucester.
 Work began in 1875 and was completed in 1879; the wrought iron bridge, which was 4162 ft long and 70 ft above high water, had twenty-two spans and had stone abutments made from local limestone.
 The first span across the Gloucester and Sharpness Canal, which ran parallel to the Severn at this point, operated as a swing bridge.
 The twenty-one fixed spans, in order of erection from the southeast (Sharpness) side, consisted of thirteen of length 134 ft, five of length 174 ft, two of length 312 ft, and a single span of length 134 ft.
 The bridge incorporated 6,800 LT of iron.
 It was approached from the south-east by a two-arch masonry viaduct on the canal embankment leading to the swing bridge, and on the northwest by a 12-arch viaduct about 70 ft high.